All Episodes

 But here's the thing.

-I think what we all need to come to the realization of is that if there is a report or if a subject is seen going into a school armed, it doesn't matter at that moment if he's shooting or not.
+I think what we all need to need to come to the realization of is that if there is a report or if a subject is seen going into a school armed, it doesn't matter at that moment if he's shooting or not.

 That suspect has to immediately be confronted by law enforcement.